Improving quality of BSR waters by advanced treatment processes

 The project AdvIQwater tests photocatalysis, fungal treatment and biofilms methods to efficiently clean wastewaters from pharmaceuticals.

-Thanks to the Interreg BSR support, the developed solutions provided initial outlines for the wider use of advanced treatment processes, leading to a better chemical state of the effluents released from wastewater treatment plants in the Baltic Sea Region.
+Thanks to Interreg BSR support, the developed solutions provided initial outlines for the broader adoption of advanced treatment processes, leading to better quality of the effluents released from wastewater treatment plants into the Baltic Sea Region.

-The results are shared via dialogue, training, and guidance with target groups in the partner countries during project implementation and at the final seminars, which ensure the efficient utilisation of the results and further implementation of the advanced treatment technology in wastewater treatment.
+The results were shared through dialogues, trainings, and guidance with target groups in the partner countries during project implementation and at the final seminars, ensuring the efficient use of the results and the further implementation of advanced wastewater treatment technology among Baltic see region.

 Copy direct link to this summary